Legal socialization: Definition

-Judith Torney includes, recognition of law, understanding function of the law, accurately recognising source of law, developing relevant attitudes towards those who enforce the law, bringing personal behaviour into line with morality and legality.
+Judith Torney includes, recognition of law, understanding function of the law, accurately recognizing source of law, developing relevant attitudes towards those who enforce the law, bringing personal behavior into line with morality and legality.

 Psychologist June Louin-Tapp, credited for her "pioneering efforts in legal socialization," defines the concept this way:

-Legal internalisation and jurisprudential reception and process of acculturation
+Legal internalization and jurisprudential reception and process of acculturation

-Internalisation (or internalization) in sociology and other social sciences is the process of acceptance of a set of norms and values established by people or groups which are influential to the individual through the process of socialisation.
+Internalization (or internalisation) in sociology and other social sciences is the process of acceptance of a set of norms and values established by people or groups which are influential to the individual through the process of socialization.

-John Finley Scott described internalisation as a metaphor in which something (i.e. an idea, concept, action) moves from outside the mind or personality to a place inside of it.
+John Finley Scott described internalization as a metaphor in which something (i.e. an idea, concept, action) moves from outside the mind or personality to a place inside of it.
 The structure and the happenings of society shapes one's inner self and it can also be reversed.

-The process of internalisation starts with learning what the norms are, and then the individual goes through a process of understanding why they are of value or why they make sense, until finally they accept the norm as their own viewpoint.
-Internalised norms are said to be part of an individual's personality and may be exhibited by one's moral actions.
+The process of internalization starts with learning what the norms are, and then the individual goes through a process of understanding why they are of value or why they make sense, until finally they accept the norm as their own viewpoint.
+Internalized norms are said to be part of an individual's personality and may be exhibited by one's moral actions.
 However, there can also be a distinction between internal commitment to a norm and what one exhibits externally.

-Through internalisation individuals accept a set of norms and values that are established by other individuals, groups, or society as a whole.
+Through internalization individuals accept a set of norms and values that are established by other individuals, groups, or society as a whole.

 Norm acceptance, norm conformity and norm compliance can be achieved by coercion, acculturation, or persuasion.
-But the commitment to the law can be better achieved by process of internalisation and legitimacy of law helpful in this process.
+But the commitment to the law can be better achieved by process of internalization and legitimacy of law helpful in this process.